jberkenbilt/qfs/README.md

 Last full review: 2024-06-10

+*NOTE*: as of 0.2.2, there are known limitations with some file-system-backed S3 API-compatible backends because of qfs's key naming conventions.
+See [Known Issues](#known-issues) for details.

 `qfs` is a tool that allows creation of flat data files that encapsulate the state of a directory in the local file system.
 The state includes the output of _lstat_ on the directory and all its contents. `qfs` includes the following capabilities: